-Notes: The table reports OLS estimates of equation (19) with product and year fixed effects.
+Notes: The table reports OLS estimates of equation (19) with product/year fixed effects included in all specifications.
 Variables are defined in the text.
-Robust standard errors are clustered at the country level and presented in parentheses. , , denote 1, 5, 10 % significance, respectively.
+Robust standard errors are clustered at the country level and presented in parentheses. \\\, \\, \ denote 1, 5, 10 % significance, respectively.